oplohmann/Loomi/README.md

 # Loomi
-Little framework to have Go-style conncurrency in Java using channels and virtual threads from project Loom (JDK19 with preview features or newer)
+Little framework to have Go-style concurrency in Java using channels and virtual threads from project Loom (JDK19 with preview features or newer)

+Requirements:

+- JDK19 including project Loom preview features which can be downloaded from here: https://jdk.java.net/loom/
+- IntelliJ 2022.2.3 or newer as it has support for JDK19.